2022 California Housing Legislation Highlights

 Data

 AB 889 (Gipson) Transparency on who owns rental property.
 Passed Assembly 47–18 last year.
-In Senate committee
+Held in Senate committee

 AB 2094 (Robert Rivas) Annual report data on extremely low income (less than 30% of area median income) housing production.
-Passed Assembly 65–0
+Signed into law by the Governor.

 AB 2469 (Wicks) Statewide rental registry tracking ownership, physical attributes of the unit, length of tenancy, vacancies, and rent.
 Inactive.
 Held in Committee